MCMAXMM/mytensorflow/README.md

 # mytensorflowtest
-this code was writed to practice my tensorflow level
+this code was writed to practice my tensorflow